Lauterbrunnen travel tips and map

 Unlike Mürren and Wengen, Lauterbrunnen isn’t car-free.
 It is the transit town for people on their way to Mürren and Wengen.
 There can be quite some traffic on the main road in high season.

 In addition, Lauterbrunnen has become famous for its beautiful waterfall.
 Many tourists want to see it and take pictures.
 This results in high numbers of visitors in what’s only a small village, especially from June to September.
-Shops, parking places, the main street, and photo stops near the waterfall can get pretty crowded.
+Shops, parking places, the main street, and photo spots near the waterfall can get crowded.

 Between high rock walls